omattuy/data_science_and_law/_posts/2018-10-09-initial-thoughts-on-data-science-and-law.markdown

 ## What is 'Law'?

 Of course, "Law" is the other half of the equation we will be discussing here.
-The goal is not to analyse the use of Data Science from a legal perspective.
-In other terms, it is neither our intention to say what is legal and what is illegal nor to it is to reason about legal concepts.
-On the contrary, "Law" is the very subject we want to use to test what Data Science can do for law firms, legal departments of companies and the government.
+The primary goal is not to analyse the use of Data Science from a legal perspective.
+In other words, it is not our intention to concentrate on legal issues or to discuss legal concepts.
+First and foremost, "Law" is the very subject we want to use to test what Data Science can do for law firms, legal departments of companies and the government.

 Also, since our goal here is to be as pragmatic as possible, we will not tackle any of the following big philosophical questions: "*What is Law?*"; "*What is the nature of Law?*"; "*Is Law Science?*" etc. We will assume that any set of rules from any source is within the boundaries of "Law" and may be a valid subject matter for our investigations.

+However, whenever we encounter relevant legal issues, we will definitely bring some light and discuss them.
+That will be the case for example when we discuss techniques to gather data online (web scraping), since there are some countries that simply consider it illegal.

-> With that in mind, not only formal rules issued by a given government will be of our interest, but also those that are valid according to any group of people that accept the application of such rules.
+With that in mind, not only formal rules issued by a given government will be of our interest, but also those that are valid according to any group of people that accept the application of such rules.

 For example, *Lex Mercatoria* is a body of commercial rules that evolved centuries ago from customs and best practices in commercial activities.
 Turning our attention to more recent examples, we can also think of companies' policies or *International Public Law* rules.
 In other words, our work will neither be based on a fixed concept of "Law" nor on strict academic rules.

 The challenge is huge and we know it.
 And it is even greater if we try to go ahead with this project by not focusing on only one jurisdiction (e.g., USA, Brazil or Netherlands).
 Different languages and different legal systems (Civil Law vs Common Law) will definitely pose serious obstacles for a thorough investigation of Data Science applications in the legal scenario.
 But, as someone said, if it was easy, it would have been done already.

+[<a href="#TOC" style="text-decoration: none;">BACK TO TOP</a>]